On this page

 These can be expensive to install, however, but grant schemes may be available and saving will be made in the long term.

 The following organizations can offer you help and advice to make their home more energy efficient:

 - Northern Ireland Housing Executive (NIHE) offer energy advice and home energy checks.

-- Energy Savings Trust offer energy advice and have information about a range of grants available.
-For further information contact 0800 512012.
+- Energy Savings Trust offer information on energy efficiency and have information about a range of grants available.

 - Power NI (formerly Northern Ireland Electricity) has a range of energy saving tips, advice, home energy checks and information about grants available.